 A favorable outlook for investors

-With Raleigh ranking as the second-fastest-growing large metro area in the United States behind Austin, Bushnell’s favorable forecast is pretty much a lock.
+With Raleigh ranking as the second-fastest-growing large metro area in the United States behind Austin, the forecast is, needless to say, favorable.
 The city grew 23 percent since the last U.S. Census a decade ago, and over two-thirds of that growth was in-migration.

-Another bonus for investors, points out Mynd’s director of investor services Thomas Stepp, is the state’s landlord laws.
+Another bonus for investors, points out Thomas Stepp, Mynd’s head of investor offerings, is the state’s legal landscape.

-“In certain states, the protections lean in one way or the other,” says Stepp.
+“In certain states, the protections lean in one way or the other, protecting property owners or residents,” says Stepp.
 “California, New York and Massachusetts are heavily tenant-centric, for example.
 Laws protecting tenants start well-intentioned, but in those states, it can take up to eight months to evict a tenant.
 In North Carolina you have a very fair and equitable balance.”

 Home to North Carolina State University, Raleigh is one of the three cities, along with Durham (home to Duke University) and Chapel Hill (site of the University of North Carolina’s flagship campus) that make up the renowned Research Triangle, owing to these elite universities’ robust research programs.